FlavScents AInsights Entry: Butyric Acid (CAS: 107-92-6)

 - United States: Recognized as GRAS by FEMA for flavor use.

-- Asia: Approved in Japan and China for specific uses; varies across ASEAN countries.
+- Asia: Approved in Japan and China for flavor use, with specific concentration limits.

-- Latin America: Generally accepted in Brazil and MERCOSUR countries, but specific regulations may vary.
+- Latin America: Generally accepted in Brazil and MERCOSUR countries, with harmonized assumptions for flavor use.

 Citation hooks: FEMA; EFSA; national authority publications